I started growing coriander because of my food waste aversion.

 I haven’t tested this practice yet, but I read about it from my favourite garden blog Vertical Veg.
 Mark wrote that coriander doesn’t bolt in the winter and would come out with a much stronger flavour in spring.
 You need to sow the seeds before mid-September and don’t do any cutting until spring.
 Don’t be tempted by the fragrant leaves.
 Keep them out of the wind and cover up if there are snow and frost.

-Here is one of my winter coriander pots, which I keep indoors to admire on a daily basis.
-The rest is currently outside suffering constant November rain.
+Here is one of my winter coriander pots I keep indoors to admire daily.
+The rest is currently outside, suffering constant November rain.
 What doesn’t kill you makes you stronger, right?